python/importlib_resources/importlib_resources/docs/migration.rst

 Keep in mind that ``pkg_resources`` defines *resources* to include directories.  ``importlib_resources`` does not treat directories as resources;
-since only file are allowed as resources, file names in the ``importlib_resources`` API may *not* include path separators (e.g. slashes).
+since only files are allowed as resources, file names in the ``importlib_resources`` API may *not* include path separators (e.g. slashes).